hritikpatidar/React-JavaScript-interview-questions/REACTJS.md

 - React Router for routing
 - Redux for state management
 - Next.js for server-side rendering
-- esting tools like Jest and React Testing Library
+- Testing tools like Jest and React Testing Library

 ### [🔝 Back to Top](#core-react)